-- Provide a framework in which sensitive discussions can take place. - Prepare pupils for puberty and give them an understanding of sexual development and the importance of health and hygiene. - Help pupils develop feelings of self-respect, confidence and empathy. - Create a positive culture around issues of sexuality and relationships. - Teach pupils the correct vocabulary to describe themselves and their bodies. - Teach in a differentiated and appropriate manner to reflect the different genders, those with different sexual orientation including transgender and the different ages and levels of maturity of the pupils being taught.
+- Provide a framework in which sensitive discussions can take place. - Prepare pupils for puberty and give them an understanding of development and the importance of health and hygiene. - Help pupils develop feelings of self-respect, confidence and empathy. - Create a positive culture around issues of sexuality and relationships. - Teach pupils the correct vocabulary to describe themselves and their bodies. - Teach in an adaptive and appropriate manner to reflect the different genders, those with different sexual orientation and the different ages and levels of maturity of the pupils being taught. - Enable young people to make responsible and well-informed decisions about their lives.

-- Enable young people to make responsible and well-informed decisions about their lives. - Be firmly rooted within PSHE and the curriculum. - Be part of lifelong learning about physical, moral and emotional development. - Enable children to develop an understanding of the importance of a stable family life, stable and loving relationships, respect, love and care. - Teach appropriately about sex, sexuality, and sexual health.
-It is not about the promotion of sexual orientation or sexual activity.
+- Be firmly rooted within PSHE and the curriculum. - Be part of lifelong learning about physical, moral and emotional development. - Enable children to develop an understanding of the importance of a stable family life, stable and loving relationships, respect, love and care.